-For companies that can afford it, holding shareholders' meetings in more than one place may be a way of reaching this objective.
+When companies can afford it, holding shareholders' meetings in more than one place may be a way of reaching this objective.

-AFG is in any case in favour of the use of electronic means of transmission and video-conferencing facilities in order to facilitate participation to shareholders' meetings, in particular, for shareholders located in distant places.
-Likewise, it would help if the shareholders' meetings of companies listed in Paris held outside France were webstreamed.
+AFG is in any case in favour of the use of electronic means of transmission and video-conferencing facilities in order to facilitate participation to shareholders' meetings, in particular for shareholders located in distant places.
+Likewise, it would be helpful if the shareholders' meetings of companies listed in Paris held outside France were web streamed.